 - May act as a diuretic (Wenyan Xie et al, J Ethnopharmacol., 2012)

 Luobuma supplements contain many active ingredients including Hyperoside at different concentration levels.
-The molecular pathways which are regulated by Luobuma include Vitamin D Signaling, Apoptosis, FOXO Signaling, Cell Cycle Checkpoints and Angiogenesis.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+The molecular pathways which are regulated by Luobuma include Cell Cycle, Oxidative Stress and Growth Factor Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Luobuma individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Luobuma for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Luobuma use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Luobuma over other nutritional supplements – do consider all these factors.

-1. Will Luobuma Supplements benefit Cancer Patients with Aggressive Natural Killer Cell Leukemia undergoing Ifosfamide treatment?
+1. Will Luobuma Supplements benefit Primary Vaginal Adenocarcinoma patients undergoing Cisplatin treatment?

-Aggressive Natural Killer Cell Leukemia is characterized and driven by specific genetic mutations like DDX3X and STAT3 leading to specific biochemical pathway changes.
-A cancer treatment like Ifosfamide works through a specific pathway mechanism of action.
+Primary Vaginal Adenocarcinoma is characterized and driven by specific genetic mutations like DNMT3A, CHEK2 and CREBBP leading to biochemical pathway changes in Oxidative Stress, Oncogenic Cancer Epigenetics, DNA Repair, Cell Cycle Checkpoints, G-protein-coupled Receptor Signaling and Immune Evasion Signaling.
+A cancer treatment like Cisplatin works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Luobuma should be avoided for Aggressive Natural Killer Cell Leukemia along with treatment Ifosfamide.
-Luobuma impacts specific pathways which either promote drivers of the disease and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Luobuma supplement should not be taken for Primary Vaginal Adenocarcinoma along with treatment Cisplatin.
+Luobuma supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Luobuma Supplements benefit Cancer patients with Endometrial Carcinoma Patients undergoing Anastrozole Treatment?
+2. Will Luobuma Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Endometrial Carcinoma is characterized and driven by specific genetic mutations like PTEN and PIK3CA leading to biochemical pathway changes in Vitamin D Signaling, Cell Cycle Checkpoints, PI3K-AKT-MTOR Signaling, Small Molecule Transport and MAPK Signaling.
-A cancer treatment like Anastrozole works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in Cell Cycle, Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Luobuma supplements should be considered for Endometrial Carcinoma along with treatment Anastrozole.
-Luobuma supplement impacts pathways/processes like Vitamin D Signaling and Cell Cycle Checkpoints which either obstruct drivers of Endometrial Carcinoma and/or improve Anastrozole treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Luobuma supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Luobuma supplement impacts pathways/processes like Cell Cycle which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!